Neil1355/Prometric/README.md

 - The importance of user-centered design in educational software
 - Keeping code modular and readable for future updates

-## Lessons Learned

-- Practical experience in designing relational databases
-- Tkinter’s flexibility in handling complex layouts
-- The importance of user-centered design in educational software
-- Keeping code modular and readable for future updates

 ## What next?

 - Deploying the system on a larger scale